-Figuring out if you should begin treatment for hepatitis C and determining when you should start it are complicated issues.
-Because HCV treatment can cause side effects, along with the fact that there is no guarantee that treatment will be completely effective, people with hepatitis C must weigh the risks of therapy against the benefits in deciding if and when to start treatment.
+Figuring out if you should begin treatment for chronic hepatitis C virus (HCV) infection and determining when you should start are complicated issues.
+The timing of HCV treatment and the medications prescribed are influenced by various factors, such as your current health, your doctor's recommendations, and your insurance coverage.
+Some HCV medications can cause side effects, so people with hepatitis C must weigh the risks of therapy against the benefits in deciding if and when to start treatment.

-Compensated liver disease (laboratory signs and symptoms suggesting that the liver is still working normally); and
+Compensated liver disease (laboratory signs and symptoms suggesting that the liver is still functioning).

-Treatment should not be offered in certain situations.
+Treatment is not recommended and should not be offered in certain situations.
 These include:

-Major uncontrolled depression (which can be exacerbated further by HCV treatment)
+Major uncontrolled depression (which can be exacerbated by HCV treatment)

 Solid organ transplant (e.g., kidney, heart or lung)

-Autoimmune hepatitis or other autoimmune condition (which can be exacerbated further by HCV treatment)
+Autoimmune hepatitis or other autoimmune condition (which can be exacerbated by HCV treatment)

 Untreated thyroid disease

-Severe accompanying diseases, such as very high blood pressure, heart failure, significant coronary disease, poorly controlled diabetes and chronic obstructive disease/emphysema
+Severe accompanying diseases, such as very high blood pressure, heart failure, significant coronary disease, poorly controlled diabetes or chronic obstructive disease/emphysema

 Above all, deciding if and when to start treatment should be individualized.
 Meaning that, regardless of what "official" guidelines do or don't say, it is up to you and your health care provider to figure out what's best for you, based on your own thoughts, concerns and capabilities.